 To feel even better at home, bring in nature!
 Whether or not you have an exterior, get into indoor gardening.
-Here are some ideas for creating real gardens in your home.
+Here are some ideas for creating real gardens to transport your house into a green home.

 As soon as the front door opens, imagine a bucolic decoration.
 For this, you can use real or false plants, taking advantage of the space available and the facilities installed to store the entrance.